python/cpython/Doc/library/unittest.mock.rst

 Mock objects create attributes on demand.
 This allows them to pretend to be objects of any type.

-You may want a mock object to return `False` to a `hasattr` call, or raise an `AttributeError` when an attribute is fetched.
-You can do this by providing an object as a `spec` for a mock, but that isn't always convenient.
+You may want a mock object to return ``False`` to a :func:`hasattr` call, or raise an :exc:`AttributeError` when an attribute is fetched.
+You can do this by providing an object as a :attr:`spec` for a mock, but that isn't always convenient.

 You "block" attributes by deleting them.
-Once deleted, accessing an attribute will raise an `AttributeError`.
+Once deleted, accessing an attribute will raise an :exc:`AttributeError`.

     >>> mock = MagicMock()
     >>> hasattr(mock, 'm')